v31-dev/geomap/README.md

 ## Local Development

 ### Prerequisites
+- Python
+- NodeJS
 - Docker and Docker Compose installed
-- A `.devcontainer` configuration is available for development in a containerized environment
+- A `.devcontainer` configuration is available for development in a containerized environment.
+Or the setup can be simulated otherwise as well.
+Python venv is recommended.
 - `.env` file configured using `sample.env`

 ### Running the App